UKHomeOffice/cop-product-page/README.md

 ## Layout

 [Layout](src/components/layout.js) component displays the top hierarchy structure of the Gastby static app.

-Below you will see a [Head](src/components/head.js) component which includes the traditional head metadata, favicon and style and script links.
+Below you will see a:

+[Head](src/components/head.js) component which includes the traditional head metadata, favicon and style and script links.

 [Header](src/components/header.js) component displays the banner with navigational links.